lucid-wei/g-cubed_teaching_model/docs/models.md

 Usually information in this file does not need to be changed.

-## The data folder and its contents
+## The data folder

-The data folder contains the CSV data files defining the model, including:
+The data folder contains the CSV data files for the model.

-### DATABASE.csv
+### The model database

+The <DATABASE>.csv contains the model database.
+It must be populated with data for all variables in the model for one or more years leading up to and including the first projection year.
+Data can also be included for years after the first projection year.
+Data after the first projection year will be ignored when running the model.

+See
-Is DATAvR2018.csv for model 2R164.
+DATAvR2018.csv for model 2R164.

 Data in this file is considered to be the real data of the world economy.
 Following the variables names, are descriptions, units of measurement, and country/region code.